 - Looking up when their owner enters the room

 - Meeting their owner when they walk nearby.

 - Following their owner around the home or yard.

-Tortoises are capable of remembering where to get food, even if they haven’t been there in months.
-So, they’re capable of remembering the person who takes care of them.
+Tortoises can remember where to get food, even if they haven’t been there in months, so they can recall the person who takes care of them.

 The reptilian brain may not be capable of feeling or showing affection, but it can remember the positive association it forms with the people it learns to trust.

 Can a Tortoise Learn and Remember Tricks?

 Tortoises are fully capable of remembering tricks.
-They can remember them, but getting them to learn them in the first place presents a different challenge.
+They can remember tricks, but getting them to learn them presents a different challenge.

 Tortoises are capable of surviving for months without food.
 Depending on the type of tortoise you have, food might not be a big motivator for them.
 So, training with treats can be difficult.

 Besides that, tortoises don’t hear the same way other animals do.
 They can detect sounds at specific frequencies, so teaching a tortoise a trick based on sound might be unsuccessful.

 Learn what your pet tortoise likes and what motivates them.
-Due to its good memory, once it learns the trick, it likely won’t forget it, especially if it performs the trick regularly.
+Due to its good memory, once it learns the trick, it likely won’t forget it, especially if it performs it regularly.